-Here's some legacy material that dates back to 2001.
-Good summary of what was going on, with links to a variety of published material.
-A sampler - much more coming.
+Here's some legacy material from the early 2000s.
+Good summary of what was going on, with links to a variety of published material

 The Otago Daily Times announces the election result, and covers the first council meeting

 Comment by the Mayor on the Council's draft annual plan for 2002/2003